Understand the Devastating Impact of the 3-bet in Texas Hold’em

 Why do players 3-bet in poker?

-There are many reasons to 3-bet in poker depending on the pot odds, stack sizes, position and the type of game your playing.
+There are many reasons to 3-bet in poker.
+How effectively it can be used is dependent upon the pot odds, stack sizes, position, your opponents and the type of game your playing.
 For example, tournaments, cash games, pot limit or no limit.

-The simple reason why players 3-bet in hold’em is because they are aggressive players looking to chip up.
+However, the simple reason players often 3-bet in Texas hold'em is because they are aggressive players often looking to chip up.

 Why should I 3-bet?

-Master the 3 bet and raise your game.
+The question is, how can you master the 3-bet and raise your game.
 Check out some scenarios where it definitely makes sense to 3-bet in poker.

 The 3-bet shove